In this article, we will talk about how to tell if someone likes you and the signs you should look out for.

 When we don’t like someone instead — and they get too close to us — we tend to feel uncomfortable and distance ourselves from them.

-2. When Someone Likes You, They Remember the Small Details
+How to Tell if Someone Likes You – Sign #2: They Remember the Small Details

 I experienced this multiple times.